DarrenAscione/bankwebapp/README.md

 **unit testing** is a software testing method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use.

 A unit test should test functionality in isolation.
 Side effects from other classes or the system should be eliminated for a unit test, if possible.
 Hence as such, with this definition in mind, the proper way of writing unit test cases should be applied.
 Code coverage provides a good insight as to how much testing has been done throughout the application.
 Several various unit testing techniques were applied, including parameterised testing, etc.

+Although it would be ideal to have complete test coverage, but due to limited time only a few selected test cases were written.
+However, they were carefully chosen to show how certain test cases should be written.
+A total of 7 classes were covered.

 ### JUnit